mstark/eve_open_api/docs/MarketApi.md

 api_instance = EVEOpenAPI::MarketApi.new

 order_type = "all" # String | Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders.
+If you query without type_id, we always return both buy and sell orders

 region_id = 56 # Integer | Return orders in this region

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
+  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return
-  type_id: 56, # Integer | Return orders only for this type
+  type_id: 56 # Integer | Return orders only for this type
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
 }

 begin